The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VI: The Priestly Garments

 Yarn and Thread Colors – Five Colors which is the Biblical Number for Grace.

 Blue – Heaven the abode of God.
-God’s divinity having come from Heaven.
+God’s divinity has come from Heaven.
 Jesus the Messiah!
 The color of Grace.
 The Gospel of John – Jesus the Son of God.

-Red – Blood, the requirement for redemption that leads to righteousness.
+Red – Blood (1), the requirement for redemption that leads to righteousness.
 In Hebrew, “Dham” means blood and “Adham” (i.e., Adam) means red-blooded man.
 Jesus came from Heaven to become a red-blooded man.
 (1 Corinthians 15:45-47) The Gospel of Mark – Jesus the suffering servant.

 Purple – God’s Royal Blood in the Son of Man (Red) that came from Heaven (Blue).
-Red and blue combined yields purple.
+Red and blue combined yield purple.
 The Gospel of Matthew – Jesus of royal lineage.

 White – Righteousness and purity.
 That is, right standing or rather the “right to stand” before our Holy God.
 The Gospel of Luke – Jesus the Son of Man.

 The Golden Garments of the High Priest revealed Jesus as God the Great High Priest in Heaven.
-When the High Priest put on these garments he was putting on Christ!
-It was as if “The Word” (i.e., Jesus) was offering the animal sacrifices to God the Father.
+When the High Priest put on these garments, he was putting on Christ!
+It was as if “The Word” (i.e., Jesus) offered the animal sacrifices to God the Father.